Vessels

 Lough Beltra

-Launched in 1973 as a 21m trawler, she was refitted in 1976 as a Ireland’s national research vessel.
-The vessel was propelled by a 425 H.P. marine caterpillar engine and had a service speed of 10 knots.
-She was fully controlled from the bridge and had the most up-to-date navigational equipment including a Decca Auto Pilot, Track Plotter, Navigator and Radar.
+Launched in 1973 as a 21m trawler, she was refitted in 1976 as Ireland’s national research vessel.
+The vessel was propelled by a 425 H.P. caterpillar engine and had a service speed of 10 knots.
+She was fully controlled from the bridge and had the most up-to-date equipment including a Decca Auto Pilot, Track Plotter, Navigator and Radar.

 RV Celtic Voyager